crowdfavorite/wp-the-bobs/README.md

 ## Set-up and Configuration

 1. Install as you would a normal WordPress theme
-2. Add "People" via taxonomy
+2. Add "People" via taxonomy, add their email addresses via Post Type
 3. Create "Triage" category and define in functions.php (@TODO: settings page)
 4. (optional) Enable blog by email